dapplets/dapplet-docs/docs/get-started.md

 title: Run Your Dapplet
 ---

+The Dapplets Project team provides a number of tools that make creating a new dapplet quick and easy.
+Unlike building a browser extension from scratch, in just a few minutes a developer can create a dapplet that inserts an action button in a specific place on the site, easily configure interaction with blockchain wallets, add interaction with smart contracts or a classic backend, and much more.

 To run a basic dapplet, follow these steps.

 #### 1. Choose the environment to start the project.
 There are three ways:

-1. Run the dapplet using **Gitpod**.
+1.1.
+Run the dapplet using **Gitpod**.
 It is the easiest way to launch **the remotely located dapplet** into the web-browser and try to work with it:

 [![Open in Gitpod!](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/dapplets/dapplet-template)

 Gitpod can provide fully initialized, perfectly set-up developer environments for any kind of software project.
 More about Gitpod you can find on its [official website](https://www.gitpod.io/).

-2. [Create Dapplet App](https://www.npmjs.com/package/create-dapplet-app) is the best way to start building your own dapplet.
+1.2.
+[Create Dapplet App](https://www.npmjs.com/package/create-dapplet-app) is the best way to start building your own dapplet.

 To create **a local project**, run:

 ```bash
 npx create-dapplet-app